Written by Greg Travers, Director, Tax Services

 8. Show big fluctuations between years

+The ATO will compare your tax returns year on year.
 Big fluctuations in financial position or particular line items in the tax return can trigger an inquiry from the ATO.

 9. Have international transactions

 International transactions are a key area of focus for the ATO.
-Transactions with international related parties, transactions with tax havens, and material funds transfers in and out of Australia are all examples of things that can raise a red flag at the ATO.
+Transactions with international related parties, transactions with tax havens, material funds transfers in and out of Australia are all examples of things that can raise a red flag at the ATO.
 Defensive strategies, such as transfer pricing documentation, can often be the best way to manage this risk.

 10. Be in the papers

+The old adage may be that all publicity is good publicity but when it comes to tax risk, being in the papers for the wrong things can easily bring your client to the attention of the ATO.
 A major transaction or dispute that is reported in the media will undoubtedly be seen by the ATO.
 Many business owners are selected for an ATO review after the sale of a high value asset (often the family home) is reported in the paper.